Contact Lens Care

 The consumption of alcohol in large quantities can cause the following short-term vision effects:

-- Eye twitching - drinking an excessive amount of alcohol can cause your eyelid to twitch.
-This is also known as myokymia and happens because too much alcohol reduces the reaction time of pupils
+- Eye twitching-drinking an excessive amount of alcohol can cause your eyelid to twitch.
+This is also known as myokymia

 - Dry eye - alcohol is a diuretic which means that it increases the amount of water and salt that passes through our bodies as urine.
 This causes dehydration which can lead to dry eyes as there aren't enough tears to lubricate the eye

 - Delayed pupil reaction - binge drinking can cause the constriction and dilation of the iris to slow down.
-One of the reasons why drink driving is dangerous is because drivers who have had too much alcohol can't adapt quickly to oncoming headlights
+Drink driving is dangerous partly because drivers who have had too much alcohol can't adapt quickly to oncoming headlights

 - Decreased sensitivity to contrast - alcohol also affects our ability to make clear distinctions between light and dark which also hinders the ability to drive